cd4d/webdev-resources/NOTES.md

 # Notes about the project

-## Local settings used in development:
+## Local settings used in development

 ### Starting both frontend and backend in one script